 Chapter 14 contains nine examples illustrating how control charts can be started as well as practical application of the control rules and the yearly review described in Chapters 9 and 10.
 In example 8 we present a detailed review of preliminary control limits and setting new control limits based on more data.
+Example 10 describes pooling of standard deviation to obtain s_r and s{Rw} from internal control data.

-Chapter 15 lists references and suggested supplementary literature.
+Chapter 15 lists references.